 3. Check Your Surroundings

 Who and what is around you have a lot to do with your work habits.
 Surround yourself with people that will keep you on your A game.
 If you don’t have those people in your life then that’s who you should be following on social media.
-Try following people who are doing the opposite or more of what you would like to be doing.
+Try following people who are doing more of what you would like to be doing.
 This wont only spark some fire under your ass but it can also help give you ideas and generate some creativity.

 Clutter doesn’t only make me lazy but it makes me anxious.
 Getting started is hard, maneuvering in clutter is even harder.
 Make a list and check things off one by one or attack them as they come.
 Set intentions like “Today, I’m going to clean the bathroom.”
 “Today, if i don’t do anything else, I’m going to start writing that song.”